 Choosing an Easter basket

 Be creative when choosing a basket.
-There are endless varieties available at your local craft stores, ready to be filled with goodies.
+There are endless varieties available online or at your local discount stores, ready to be filled with goodies.
 Look for ones in your child’s favorite color.
 I re-use our baskets for several years in a row to cut down on waste and clutter.

 What can I use instead of Easter baskets?